 Please note that when merging full sample data items to the subsample data files, the analytic sample is the subsample and the subsample weights must be used.
 Users are strongly urged to read the data file documentation and to take great care to ensure proper analysis and interpretation of the data.

-Please refer to the NHANES Analytic Guidelinesand the on-line NHANES Tutorial for further details on NHANES subsamples, the use of sample weights, and other related analytic issues.
+Please refer to the NHANES Analytic Guidelinesand the Continuous NHANES Web Tutorials for further details on NHANES subsamples, the use of sample weights, and other related analytic issues.

 Special Analytic Notes for the Laboratory Data

 The analysis of NHANES 2011-2012 laboratorydata must be conducted using the appropriate survey design and demographic variables.
 The NHANES 2011-2012 Demographics File contains demographic data, health indicators, and other related information collected during household interviews as well as the sample weight variables.
 The Fasting Questionnaire File includes auxiliary information, such as fasting status, the time of venipuncture, and the conditions precluding venipuncture.
 The demographics and fasting questionnaire files may be linked to the laboratory data file using the unique survey participant identifier (i.e., SEQN).